hellodommy/The-Complete-Front-End-Web-Development-Course/README.md

 This repo contains my notes and source files for [The Complete Front-End Web Development Course!](https://www.udemy.com/course/front-end-web-development/) I'm taking on Udemy this summer.
 I hope I can use skills picked up from this course to build beautiful, responsive sites for my personal projects.

-You can view my test site [here](https://hellodommy.github.io/The-Complete-Front-End-Web-Development-Course/) though it still is a work in progress 😅.

 1. [Welcome to the Course!](Lesson/1%20Welcome%20to%20the%20Course.md)
 2. [Web Development Basics - HTML](Lesson/2%20Web%20Development%20Basics.md)
 3. [Advanced HTML Concepts](Lesson/3%20Advanced%20HTML%20Concepts.md)